The Frank Doezema Family History

 Company of Chicago, and Bertha typed in the office of the Sterling Lumber

 Company, where she met her husband, who was a salesman there.
+When

 the sisters married, their spouses were expected to join “Doezema’s church.”